Enontekiö: Topography

-In its northern tip, Enontekiö is the only Finnish municipality that includes part of the Scandinavian Mountains.
+In its northern region, Enontekiö shares borders with areas of Sweden and Norway in which segments of the Scandinavian Mountains are located.
 Through that and through its location in the far north of Finland, it is geologically and scenically very different from the rest of the country.
 Halti, the highest mountain of Finland with a height of 1,324 m, is located in Enontekiö, together with all 21 other mountains higher than 1000 m in the country.
 Besides Haltitunturi, probably the best known and scenically most distinctive mountain is the Saana with a height of 1029 m, which rises above the village of Kilpisjärvi.
 The southern part of the municipality is less mountainous, but some single fjells (tunturi, which means hills towering above the timber line) rise above the otherwise rather flat surrounding area.
 Below, a part of the Pallastunturi–Ounastunturi-massif extends into Enontekiö's territory.

 A little more than 5% of the municipality's area consists of water.
 Several large rivers originate in Enontekiö: The Muonionjoki, Ounasjoki, Ivalojoki, and one of the headstreams of the Tenojoki have their sources in the municipality.
-Enontekiö owes its name to them: Eno is an old Finnish word for "major river" and tekiö is derived from the verb tehdä ("to make").
+Enontekiö owes its name to them: Eno is an old Finnish word for "major river" cognate with the Northern Sámi word Eatnu or "large river, largest river (in a specific region)" and tekiö is derived from the Northern Sámi derivational suffix -dat which forms abstract nouns.
 All of the 825 lakes in the area are rather small.
 The largest lakes are the Pöyrisjärvi, the Kilpisjärvi near the village with the same name, and the Ounasjärvi near Hetta.